Small Intestine MCQ 1-6

 IgA is produced by plasma cells in the lamina propria.

-IgA does not activate complement and does not enhance cell-mediated opsonization or destruction of infectious organisms or antigens, which sharply contrasts to the role of other immunoglobulins.
+IgA does not activate complement and does not enhance cell-mediated opsonization or destruction of infectious organisms or antigens, which contrasts with other immunoglobulins.

 Q6.
-What is not true about malrotation othe small intestine
+What is not true about malrotation of the small intestine?

-a) In Incomplete rotation the rotation is arrested at 180 degree
+a) In incomplete rotation the rotation is arrested at 180 degrees

 b) The small intestine lies on the right with caecum in the midline